DataDrum/APIDocs/source/index.html.md

 If no value is held for the date you specify, the date with a value previous to the date you specify is chosen.

+Annual inflation in Ukraine was at more than 60% in April 2015.

 ## Range of Values

 ```php